 What is a typical Alexander Technique lesson like?

 Well, if it’s about how we do what we do, then we start with what you’re doing – ie. an activity.
 That can be as simple as standing up or sitting down in a chair, putting on your shoes, or as complex as singing an opera aria or playing the violin.
 While some specific exercises and procedures can be a part of an Alexander lesson, they are never the focal point.
-As you, the student, practice your activity, I, the teacher, use my hands and words gently as a reference point for you to notice movement potential you hadn’t realized was there all along.
+As you, the student, practice your activity, I, the teacher, use gentle touch with my hands and my words as a reference point for you to notice movement potential you hadn’t realized was there all along.

 Sometimes we will work in semi-supine position on a table.
 That’s just because noticing and releasing can happen more easily sometimes when you take the work of standing up out of the gravitational field.
 You should wear simple lightweight clothes that you can move easily in to a lesson.

 In the course of a lesson, we may touch briefly on your body map, ie. your anatomical structure, so that you understand clearly how you are constructed to move.
 If you are interested in this aspect of the work more, check out the work of Barbara Conable who along with her husband William invented “Body Mapping” as a separate entity.
 You’ll find information in the links section of this website.

 While the pain of misuse or dysfunction may bring you into the Alexander studio, the work is not about fixing anything.
 It’s not chiropractic or massage or physical therapy or any other manipulative intervention.
 AT can be a valuable asset to anyone who is undergoing or recovering from these kinds of interventions, but it is essentially not a medical procedure.
 Many people think Alexander Technique is about fixing poor posture.
 Well, yes, sort of…for sure, your posture will doubtless improve during a course of lessons, but this improvement is a result of freedom from habitual contraction.